Makes 16 large (2 oz.) or 50-ish mini meatballs (“polpettine”)

 - grapeseed oil

 Mix all the ingredients but the oil in a large bowl until just combined.
 Overmixing will make meatballs tough.
 Roll meat into your desired sized meatballs (I use a 1/4 measuring cup for 2 oz. meatballs and a tablespoon for polpettine).
-Coat the bottom of two non-stick pans* with grapeseed oil and place over medium high heat.
+Coat the bottom of a 12 inch non-stick pan* with grapeseed oil and place over medium high heat.
 Toss a little piece of meat into pan to gauge oil temperature.
 Oil is ready when it bubbles around meat.
 Using tongs, gently add meatballs one by one to pan, giving each meatball a light jostle so that it doesn’t stick to the pan immediately.
 Don’t overcrowd the pans.
 Once all meatballs are in the pan, swirl the pan gently so that meatballs continue to stay unstuck from the bottom of the surface.
 Repeat as necessary.
 When the first meatball surface is browned, flip to brown another side.
 Repeat as necessary.
 Using a meat thermometer, remove meatballs when they reach 165 degrees (about 10 minutes for large meatballs, and 5-7 for polpettine).
+Alternatively, you can sear the meatballs in the pan, then transfer them to a sheet pan lined with foil or parchment paper, and finish them in a 375 degree oven for about 10-15 minutes (time will depend on meatball size).